Nomena-Radimilahy/Twitter_Data_Analysis/README.md

 **RQ3**: Welche Faktoren haben zur schnellen Verbreitung von ChatGPT in den ersten drei Monaten nach seiner Veröffentlichung beigetragen?

-To answer these qu stions, the study employs sentiment analysis using the VADER tool and topic modeling  nalys s using BRTopic.
+To answer these questions, the study employs sentiment analysis using the VADER tool and topic modeling analysis using BERTopic.
-ERTopic.
-ase.

 ## Installation